 Including non-life insurance businesses in the Act could address money laundering vulnerabilities and provide a useful source of financial intelligence.
-We could also tailor the obligations of nonlife insurers to ensure they are in line with the particular risks and vulnerabilities we have identified by, for example, only requiring non-life insurers to monitor accounts and report suspicious activity.
+We could also tailor the obligations of non-life insurers to ensure they are in line with the particular risks and vulnerabilities we have identified by, for example, only requiring non-life insurers to monitor accounts and report suspicious activity.

-2.28.
-Should non-life insurance companies become reporting entities under the Act?
-2.29.
-If so, should non-life insurance companies have full obligations, or should they be tailored to the specific risks we have identified?
-2.30.
+- 2.29.
+If so, should non-life insurance companies have full obligations, or should they be tailored to the specific risks we have identified? - 2.30.
 If you are a non-life insurance business, what do you estimate would be the costs of having AML/CFT obligations (including limited obligations)?